wldyd920/Epsilon-Dropout/README.md

 SMD8(regularize).ipynb
 Dividing training set into train and validation set restricts the number of data being trained.
 Using mask on validation interrupts the regularization of Dropout.
-Removed the error of saving redundant masks
+Removed the error of saving redundant masks.
+CIFAR-10 : 78.48%

 Thank you.